Compensation Committee Charter

 The members of the Committee will be appointed by and serve at the discretion of the Board, upon the recommendation of the Corporate Governance Committee.
 Except as provided in this Charter, Committee members will be appointed annually for a term of one year or until their successors have been duly appointed and qualified.
 Committee members may be removed at any time, and vacancies will be filled, by a majority vote of the directors on the Board (upon the recommendation of the Corporate Governance Committee).

-Unless a Chairman of the Committee is appointed by the Board, the members of the Committee shall designate a Chairman by majority vote of the full Committee.
+Unless a Chair of the Committee is appointed by the Board, the members of the Committee shall designate a Chair by majority vote of the full Committee.

 A member shall promptly notify the Committee and the Board if the member is no longer an Independent Director and such member shall automatically be removed from the Committee unless the Board determines that an exception to the Independent Director requirement is available under the NASDAQ and SEC rules and applicable law with respect to such member’s continued membership on the Committee and that such exception should be made.